 Don’t dive head-deep into it without proper research.
 Read other travel blogs, news, and journals to get an idea of the writing style a travel blogger or reviewer needs.
 Then, find a specific niche.
 Are you going to write about budget traveling?
 Luxury traveling?
 Are you traveling with kids?
+Become an affiliate for travel and airline credit cards?
 Then get to writing in-depth and actionable blog posts about the subject matter.

 Most bloggers give up easily.
 But consistency, generating backlinks by guest-posting and building connections with famous travel bloggers, promoting your content extensively will help you build an audience for your blog.

 Once you have decent traffic, you can make money by incorporating affiliate links in your content, selling digital products, or working directly with travel agencies.
 First, put in the hard work to build an audience.

 Income Range: $14 to $22 per hour or $1,000 to $3,000 per month

 English teachers are always in demand across the world as English is one of the most sought-after second languages in the world.
 You have an option to teach English online or internationally in the country you visit.

 There are many portals on the internet that allow you to find clients/students willing to learn English online.